Albany Introduction Walking Tour, Albany

 2) Erastus Corning Tower

-The Erastus Corning Tower, also known as the Mayor Erastus Corning 2nd Tower or simply the Corning Tower, is a skyscraper located in downtown Albany.
-Completed in 1966 and sided with Vermont Pearl marble and glass, the state office building is part of the Empire State Plaza.
-At 589 feet and 44 stories in height, it is the tallest skyscraper in the state of New York outside of New York City.
-From 2000 to 2004, it was the tallest structure in the World Almanac's list of "Other Tall Buildings in North American Cities".
-The Corning Tower houses the New York State Department of Health and the New York State Office of General Services.
+The Erastus Corning Tower, also known as the Mayor Erastus Corning 2nd Tower, is a prominent skyscraper.
+Completed in 1966, the tower is part of the Empire State Plaza and stands at an impressive 589 feet, making it the tallest building in the state outside of New York City.
+The structure is sheathed in Vermont Pearl marble and glass, contributing to its sleek and modern appearance.
+It serves as a state office building, housing the New York State Department of Health and the New York State Office of General Services.

 3